r3dl3g/persistent/README.md

 ## Implementation

 Since c++ has no build in mechanismn to get reflection information about the members of a struct or class, this is done by a tuple that hold just the information to the defined members of a struct.
 Additional the members get a name information so they can be stored in a name/key based sink.
 For that, some changes are necessary to the basic struct.

 1. The struct itself must be recognized as a persistent struct.
 2. The members have to be a type that holds the value itself with a get/Set interface and the name of the member.
 3. A tuple that hold the information about the members.

-# Example
+# Usage

+## Include it to your code

+Since it's a header only library you can just copy the whole directory to your project and include it.
+For convenience there is also a cmake project, that can be included to your cmake file.

 ## Define a persistent struct